- Election Info

 Title 26 of the Oklahoma Statutes provides that any person who knowingly executes a false application for an absentee ballot shall be deemed guilty of a felony.
 Any person deemed guilty of a felony under provisions of Title 26 shall, upon conviction, be confined in the State Penitentiary for not more than five (5) years, or fined not more than Fifty Thousand Dollars ($50,000.00), or both.

-Applications for absentee ballots must be made in writing or using the Oklahoma State Election Board's Online Absentee Voting Application.
+Applications for absentee ballots must be made in writing or using the Oklahoma State Election Board's OK Voter Portal.
 Absentee ballot application forms are available from all county election boards and from the State Election Board.
-Or, download a form here.
+Or, download an absentee ballot request form.

 You are not required to use the form, however.
 You may write a letter to your county election board to apply for absentee ballots.
 The letter must contain the following information.